openhab/website/blog/2018-12-17-openhab-2-4-release.md

 ##### MQTT

 Last but not least, the binding that is one of the most commonly used one has finally been ported to openHAB 2: the [MQTT binding](https://www.openhab.org/addons/bindings/mqtt)!
 "MQTT" regularly being the top search keyword on the openHAB website is a clear indication that MQTT has managed to become the de-facto standard protocol for any DIY hardware integration.
 It is the first choice for many tinkerers that e.g. use Arduinos or ESP8266 as hardware.
 The new MQTT binding not only makes it much easier to setup an integration as this can now optionally be done fully through a graphical user interface (Paper UI), but it also knows about the [Homie convention](https://github.com/homieiot/convention) and even detects Home Assistant installations in the local network and brings their devices into the openHAB Inbox.
-You can find out more about all the new MQTT features in a dedicated blog post.
+You can find out more about all the new MQTT features in a [dedicated blog post](https://www.openhab.org/blog/2018-12-16-mqtt-arrives-in-the-modern-openhab-2-x-architecture.html).

 ## Community

 It is awesome to see how the community keeps growing and how many new people are getting actively involved in the project.
 I feel that I am less and less a bottleneck for openHAB and I plan to further push into this direction, i.e. share more responsibilities and have more people steering the project.
 One part of this job will be to simplify the overall project setup and automate even more.
 With [monthly milestone builds](https://community.openhab.org/t/openhab-2-4-milestone-builds/50359) since summer, we are on a good path already.

 I can only re-iterate that all this is only possible by the many volunteers in the community - and anybody who wants to help on this joint effort is very welcome to become a part of it!
-So don't be shy and remember that open source is not about being free (as in beer), but about sharing with others.
+So don't be shy and always remember that open source is not about being free (as in beer), but about sharing with others.
 Merry Christmas to all of you!

 <p align="center"><img src="/uploads/2018-12_xmas.jpg"/></p>